rip1ey/chip8-emu/README.md

 ## Chip8 Emulator

-This a Chip8 emulator (interpreter technically) developed with c and the SDL2 library.
+This is a Chip8 emulator (interpreter technically) developed with c and the SDL2 library.
 This emulator does not support audio at this time.